Tenerife Restaurante Aguamansa where trouts are history now

 There even is a horse parking spot opposite the restaurant as is also customary in the Aguamansa forest.

 Riders arrived and secured their horses by holsters at the strong iron rings.
 They are features of the wall of natural stones by the road opposite the restaurant.
 This was by the advertisement board which read 'Restaurante Aguamansa and Specialidad Carnes a la braza'.
 The latter means grilled meats.
-Obviously, trouts are part of it.
+Obviously, trouts were part of it.

 Rural dining room